-The People argue that "to the extent the detectives failed to wait a sufficient amount of time for refusal before entry," that failure was "a minor technicality [that] did not cancel their substantial compliance. . . . " To the contrary, the failure to wait a sufficient amount of time for refusal is not a "minor technicality."
-As discussed above, such failures have routinely served as the basis for courts finding that police officers failed to comply with knock-notice requirements.
-(See, e.g., People v.
+However, the People argue that "to the extent the detectives failed to wait a sufficient amount of time for refusal before entry," that failure was "a minor technicality [that] did not cancel their substantial compliance. . . . " To the contrary, the failure to wait a sufficient amount of time for refusal is not a "minor technicality."
+Such failures have routinely served as the basis for courts finding that police officers failed to comply with knock-notice requirements.
+(See People v.
 Uhler, supra, 208 Cal.App.3d at p.
-769 [reviewing case law and noting, "Absent exigent circumstances, the Fourth Amendment and article I, section 13 of the California Constitution are generally violated when officers force entry without allowing the occupants the opportunity to admit them"].)10 c.
+769 [reviewing case law and noting, "Absent exigent circumstances, the Fourth Amendment and article I, section 13 of the California Constitution are generally violated when officers force entry without allowing the occupants the opportunity to admit them"].)
+Accordingly, we conclude that there was not substantial compliance with the requirement that the officers be refused entry.

+c.
 The Policy Served by Knock-Notice Requirements Was Not Met